liupeirong/MLOpsManufacturing/samples/hyperparameter-tutorial/README.md

 # Overview

-This sample guides you on how to create a pipeline of Hyper Parameter tune with  Azure Machine Learning.
+This sample guides you on how to create a Azure Machine Learning pipeline with Hyper Parameter tuning.

 __What does this sample demonstrate__:

-* Create Hyper parameter tune step into the Azure ML Pipeline
+* How to use the Hyper Parameter tune step in the Azure ML Pipelines
 * Demo how to handle the metrics

 __What doesn't this sample demonstrate__:

-* Basic about Azure ML Pipeline
+* Basics about Azure ML Pipeline

 ## Introduction

 > Wrapping existing ML scripts Tutorial: https://github.com/liupeirong/MLOpsManufacturing/tree/main/samples/wrapping-existing-ml-scripts-tutorial

-In the example above, we completed the basic MLOps pipeline.
-This time, we're going to modify the existing code to change it to a pipeline that uses hyperparameter tuning and get the best model.
+In the example above, we created a basic Azure ML Pipeline.
+This time, we're going to modify the existing code to change it to a pipeline that uses hyperparameter tuning to identify the best model.

-The above example was [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html), but for the hyperparameter tuning example, we will modify it to [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) and use _alpha(Regularization strength)_ as a hyperparameter.
+The previous example was about [Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html), for the hyperparameter tuning example, we will modify it to use [Ridge](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html) and _alpha(Regularization strength)_ as a hyperparameter.

 Questions:

 - How to change an existing MLOps pipeline to use Hyper Parameters?
-- How to get the best model from the training using Hyper Parameters?
+- How to retrieve the best model from the pipeline run using Hyper Parameters?

 We will guide you step by step through both answers to these questions.